 - Always talk to your doctor or dietician about reintroducing foods that have previously been avoided

 - Remember that it is very important to be aware of potential cross-contamination when preparing food for allergic children.
-It is essential that all utensils and food preparation surfaces which are used to prepare foods that may be harmful to your child are not then used for preparing food for your child without thorough cleaning.
-In the same way cutlery for eating and dishes should not be shared between your child and other individuals
+It is essential that all utensils and food preparation surfaces which are used to prepare foods harmful to your child are not then used for preparing food for your child.
+Give these a thorough cleaning before cooking suitable food for your child.
+Dishes and cutlery for eating should not be shared between your child and other individuals

 - Have a box of treats at home that always has something to eat in it, so that you will always have ‘safe’ foods available and your child does not feel that they are missing out on treats

 - Think about packed lunches and carry spares in the car in case you are longer than you anticipate